What are the most common misconceptions about resilience?

 Resilience is a skill that can be developed and improved over time.
 Hosking states, “We can work on our resiliency.
 We can train our resiliency levels to be better.”
 This insight is particularly valuable for organizations looking to build more resilient teams.
 By understanding that resilience is not fixed, employers can implement training programs and create environments that foster resilience growth among their employees.

-As we explore the topic of resilience further, other experts may offer additional perspectives on common misconceptions.
+As we explore the topic of resilience further, Devon Harris offers additional perspectives on common misconceptions.
 For now, the key takeaway is that resilience is a learnable skill, not an inherent trait.
 Organizations and individuals alike can benefit from actively working to improve their resilience levels, leading to better adaptability and performance in challenging situations.